June Update for Lightroom Classic, Lightroom, and Camera Raw

 New Process Version

-You may not notice this, but there is a new process version in town called Version 6, and it is a small change to the previous PV to do a better job in reducing banding in some photos.
+You may not notice this, but there is a new process version in called Version 6, and it is a small change to the previous PV to do a better job in reducing banding in some photos.

 Book Module Photo Cell Alignment